MattYu/EasyPlants/README.md

 # App Highlight
 This app waters your plants.

-The user needs takes a picture of a plant and the app figures out what type of plants you have and how much water it needs:
+The user takes a picture of a plant and the app figures out what type of plants you have and how much water it needs:

 ![Imgur](https://i.imgur.com/KblHKoP.gif)